 In addition to the grants, each of the non-profits selected for Facebook Pragati will get access to mentorship, fund-raising, organizational capacity building, and collaboration with Facebook.

 Non-profits that are less than five years old and have at least one woman founder can apply.
 The non-profits should also be able to demonstrate a viable business plan, working on women-related issues such as entrepreneurship, digital inclusion, technology, and health.
 The applications will close on August 17, the tech giant said.

-In 2020, four exceptional women-led nonprofits were chosen out of a pool of 1,326 applications and supported through grants and mentoring for 6-12 months by Facebook Pragati.
+In 2020, Facebook Pragati chose four exceptional women-led nonprofits out of a pool of 1,326 applications and supported through grants and mentoring for 6-12 months.

 The Covid-19 pandemic led to massive losses in the Indian non-profit sector, with a significant percentage of organizations seeing shrinkage in annual revenues, but these grantees’ annual revenues in FY2021 more than tripled.
 They are also planning for another doubling on the larger base in FY2022, the company said.